JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 We can beautify it and make it more readable by changing visualizations and add threshold color coding.

-5. Click on the “**options**” button in the top menu and this will open the *visualization options* menu on the right side of the section.
+5. Click on the “**Visualize**” button in the top menu and this will open the *visualization options* menu on the right side of the section.

 ![Alter Visualization](../../assets/images/Visualization.png)